Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Can I still save with RxSpark?

 Fortunately, RxSpark can still help keep your outgoings on prescription medication to a minimum.
-Find the free coupon for the medication you need at https://www.rxspark.com and take it in to the pharmacy you selected.
-Ask your pharmacist not to run the prescription through your insurance and to use your coupon instead.
+Find the free voucher for the medication you need at https://www.rxspark.com and take it in to the pharmacy you selected.
+Ask your pharmacist not to run the prescription through your insurance and to use your voucher instead.

 Don’t forget, prescriptions purchased with RxSpark will not count towards a deductible.
 If you have a large number of medical expenses or numerous costly prescriptions, it might be worth considering using your insurance to satisfy your deductible.

-Just ask your pharmacist to use the coupon to process the transaction and not to run the prescription through your insurance.
+Just ask your pharmacist to use the voucher to process the transaction and not to run the prescription through your insurance.
 It’s that easy!Back to top

 Medicare Part D (prescription drug coverage) and Advantage programs are useful plans to help seniors over the age of 65 save money on healthcare services and medication.